martin-lewis/FlatpickrBlazor/README.md

 # FlatPickr Blazor

+# ML Development Notes

+- Change the blazor component in the Flatpickr.razor file
+- If additional functionality from the underlying JavaScript then add it to the flatpickr.blazor.js
+- Build into nuget package and deploy

 uses https://github.com/flatpickr/flatpickr under the hood.

 ## For a ready to use example, visit https://github.com/mathisloge/FlatpickrBlazorExample

-Nuget Version is availible under https://www.nuget.org/packages/FlatPickrBlazor
+Nuget Version is available under https://www.nuget.org/packages/FlatPickrBlazor

 	Install-Package FlatPickrBlazor